christopherdurr/booknotes/blackswan.md

 ## Chapter 1

-It is one thing to be cosmetically defiant of authority by wear­ ing unconventional clothes—what social scientists and economists call "cheap signaling"—and another to prove willingness to translate belief into action.
+It is one thing to be cosmetically defiant of authority by wearing unconventional clothes—what social scientists and economists call"cheap signaling"—and another to prove willingness to translate belief into action.

 You can afford to be compassionate, lax, and courteous if, once in a while, when it is least expected of